Posted on September 18 2018

-This grain is called "Top Grain" because it is from the top layer of leather and the removal of the imperfections.
+This grain is called "Top Grain" because it is from the top layer of leather (the best cut) and the tannery removes the imperfections.
 The leather is then aniline dyed and finished to seal the pores.
 These leathers have more color & grain consistency and is also where you will find different printed patterns.

 Top grain leather is a good leather, it is durable and long lasting, and will serve you well in many instances.

 This brings us to the highest grade of leather available, full grain leather.
 Full grain leather uses the entire hide with all the grain.
 It is used on the highest-end products that are designed to last decades or more.
-It retains all of its natural strength and durability because it is minimally processed.
 It is also the most expensive of leathers to use.

-Often full grain leather will have marks, brands, and imperfections.
+Full grain leather will have marks, brands, and imperfections.
 This leather is durable, though, it will age with time.
 These leathers develop the natural leather patina look and feel.
 They do not wear out, they wear in.
 These leathers are aniline leather, also known as aniline dyed leathers.

 While it is more expensive to use and work with, it will pay rich dividends to the you because it will last a very long time, even the rest of your life with proper care.